cyclus/cycamore/DEPENDENCIES.rst

 ~~~~~~~~~~~~~~~~~~~~~~

-This installation procedure assumes that you are using Ubuntu (LTS) 14.04 or
+This installation procedure assumes that you are using Ubuntu (LTS) 16.04.
-16.04.
-This method has only been tested on those Ubuntu versions.
 This
+method has only been tested on those Ubuntu versions.
+This installation
-installation procedure also assumes that you have root access to you computer.
+procedure also assumes that you have root access to you computer.

 #.
 Install Cyclus dependencies: